 Mild prolapse often has no symptoms and women do not know they are suffering from it until it gets worse.
 It’s best to play it safe.
 The risk of prolapse does not outweigh the benefit of high impact exercise such as running, sprinting and jumping.
 You also want to avoid abdominal exercises which increase intra-abdominal pressure such as crunches, sit ups and planks.

-There are so many other great exercises that you should be doing during this time to make sure your body is healing correctly, running should be the last thing on your list if you want to maximize postpartum fitness in a safe and effective way.
+There are so many other great exercises that you should be doing during this time to make sure your body is healing correctly, running should be the last thing on your list if you want to maximize postpartum exercise in a safe and effective way.

 Don’t discount walking as a gentle cardiovascular exercise!
 Go find a nice hill to push that pram up.
 Focus on pushing up the hill with your glute (bum) muscles and keeping your head up and neck long.
 This will help with hip and core activation and posture in a safe way.

 Get in touch with those who were in your antenatal classes to see if they would be interested in buddying up for a walk.
 This not only earns you a new group of friends but motivates everyone to keep going together.

 Swimming is gentle on the joints and pelvic floor and is great for strengthening the core and back muscles.
 Just be sure you don’t flare your rib cage when reaching overhead during strokes.